tahirmahm123/desktop-app/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your time and interest for contributing to the IVPN Desktop app project!
+Thanks for your time and interest for contributing to the VPN Desktop app project!
 As a contributor, here are the guidelines we would like you to follow:

 * [Contributing Code](#contributing)